On the interplay between embedded graphs and delta-matroids: The Penrose and characteristic polynomials

 \section{The Penrose and characteristic polynomials}

-The Penrose polynomial was defined implicitly by R.~Penrose in~\cite{Pen71} for plane graphs, and was extended to all embedded graphs in~\cite{EMM11a}.
-The advantage of considering the Penrose polynomial of embedded graphs, rather than just plane graphs, is that it reveals new properties of the Penrose polynomial (of both plane and non-plane graphs) that cannot be realised exclusively in terms of plane graphs.
+The Penrose polynomial was defined implicitly by Penrose in~\cite{Pen71} for plane graphs, and was extended to all ribbon graphs (equivalently, all embedded graphs) in~\cite{EMM11a}.
+The advantage of considering the Penrose polynomial of ribbon graphs, rather than just plane graphs, is that it reveals new properties of the Penrose polynomial (of both plane and non-plane graphs) that cannot be realised exclusively in terms of plane graphs.
 The (plane) Penrose polynomial has been defined in terms of bicycle spaces, left-right facial walks, or states of a medial graph.
 Here, as in~\cite{EMM11b}, we define it in terms of partial Petrials.